vanja-obradovic/postcss-clampwind/README.md

 ```

+## Features

+- **Interchangeable px / rem units**
+Allow clamped values to use either px or rem interchangeably.

+- **Tailwind size variable clamping**
+Enable clamping directly on Tailwind’s predefined size tokens (e.g. `--text-lg`).

+- **CSS custom property support**
+Permit use of CSS variables (--*) within clamped expressions.

+- **Container query compatibility**
+Automatically adapt clamped values based on container query breakpoints.

+- **Decreasing & negative ranges**
+Support clamped ranges that shrink or go below zero.

+- **Unitless clamping**
+If no unit is specified, default to your theme’s `--spacing` scale.

+- **Error reporting via CSS comments**
+Output validation errors as in‑CSS comments for easy debugging.

 ## Usage

 To use this plugin you need to use the `clamp()` function but only with **two arguments,** the first one is the minimum value and the second one is the maximum value.

 ### Clamp between smallest and largest breakpoint

-Write the tailwind utility you want to make fluid, without any breakpoint modifier, for example:
+Write the Tailwind utility you want to make fluid, without any breakpoint modifier, for example:

 ```html
 <div class="text-[clamp(16px,50px)]"></div>